 - Can be used for investment property financing

-- Distributions may need to be established
+- Distributions may need to be established or increased

 - Can establish a growing line of credit (LOC) to be used for any purpose, withdrawals not taxable income